Demand for behavior analysts has increased dramatically each year over the last decade, and the increase from 2018-19 was 80 percent.

 - Candidates must possess a Master's degree (from an accredited college or university) in: Education; Special Education; Psychology; or Applied Behavior Analysis

-This program is designed for prospective students who seek the additional educational requirements needed for NYS licensure.
+This course sequence is designed for prospective students who seek the additional educational requirements needed for NYS licensure.
 Prospective students must have a Master’s Degree in Applied Behavior Analysis or Advanced Certificate in Applied Behavior Analysis, and a NYSED Comparative Education Review.
 For more information visit: http://www.op.nysed.gov/prof/aba/.
 Course plan is based on a NYSED comparative education review.
-There is no degree or certificate from Daemen College at completion of this program.
+There is no degree or certificate from Daemen College at completion of this course sequence.